kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-how-facebook-makes-money-business-model-explained.md

 The idea is that it will be a more seamless user experience, leading to more people who click on a particular ad ending up purchasing the product.
 That will drive prices per ad up and increase Facebook revenue.

-## 💬How Facebook makes money from WhatsApp
+## 💬 How Facebook makes money from WhatsApp

 ![WhatsApp Logo](/assets/images/icons/whatsapp.png){: .align-left}